-Okay, since I plan to upload old backup archives to the cloud with fear to lose data integrity, I wanted to calculate the MD5 hash of these archives before any manipulation.
+Okay, since I plan to upload old backup archives to the cloud for fear to lose data integrity, I wanted to calculate the MD5 hash of these archives before any manipulation.
 OSX has natively the MD5 command provided by OpenSSL but no argument to check automatically a file checksum against another file which would contain its checksum.

 -r generates broken MD5SUMS pattern output (the default OpenSSL star is stripped)!